-- The important roll-out of mobile devices has increased the overall number of searches and hits in SIS.
-[Czechia, 2019] - Use of a mobile device that checks the readable zone of the travel documents, shows and stores the data from documents, and searches national databases and the SIS.
-In case of a breakdown of the query systems, mobile devices with document readers can be used to check the SIS for passenger traffic control.
-[Hungary, 2019] - Mobile devices have been deployed to provide patrol officers with access to relevant databases via a mobile application.
+- Mobile devices have been deployed to provide patrol officers with access to relevant databases via a mobile application.
 Both user-friendly and powerful, mobile devices can read vehicle licence plates as well as the Machine-Readable Zone (MRZ) of identity documents.
 They are also equipped with facial recognition capabilities (i.e. send photographs for facial recognition purposes to a central database).
-[Hungary, 2019] - The distribution of mobile devices equipped to query in the Schengen Information System ensures that all police officers can easily and swiftly query the system by themselves no matter where they are.
-[Belgium, 2021] - All police officers with the relevant profile have been equipped with smartphones with direct access to (inter)national databases and with a secure communication application.
+[Hungary, 2019] - All police officers with the relevant profile have been equipped with smartphones with direct access to (inter)national databases and with a secure communication application.
 The national police forces use a mobile solution for working outside the office.
 Via mobile devices (tablets, smartphones and laptops), every operational police officer can query (inter)national databases (such as identity documents, license plates and biometrics).
 Objects, such as license plates, which are scanned with the smartphone, are immediately checked against the central database.
 [The Netherlands, 2021]